Hardmath123/hardmath123.github.io/content/string1.md

-> It all began with the forging of the great rings of protection...
+> It all began with the forging of the great rings of protection…

 > The third ring for the user scripts, written on the fly.